vacp2p/rfc/content/docs/rfcs/1/README.md

 ### Meta Information

-Specifications MUST contain following metadata.
+Specifications MUST contain the following metadata.
 It is RECOMMENDED that specification metadata is specified as a YAML header (where possible).
 This will enable programmatic access to specification metadata.